TIGRLab/TIGRSlurm-Docs/README.md

 Because the cluster as a whole does not possess any subset of nodes satisfying all of your provided directives.

 The rule when writing these directives is thus the following:

-**For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM.
-Ask for the smallest amount of resources that works!**
+**For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM.!**

+**Ask for the smallest amount of resources that works!**

 Using [Resource Allocation](LINKHERE), [Logging](LINKHERE), and [GRES](LINKHERE) in Slurm will be covered later in their own respective sections in more detail.

 #### Array Jobs ####

 An [**array job**](https://slurm.schedmd.com/job_array.html) is a special kind of Slurm job which allows you to specify that an identical job script should be executed with some non-identical parameter.
-In an array job, the `--array` directive is used to specify a numerical range, as in `--array=1-250`.
+In an array job, the `--array` directive is used to specify a numerical range, as in `--array=0-249`.
 This array works similarly to `--ntasks=250`, except that it provides a distinguishing variable *within* your script called a `SLURM_ARRAY_TASK_ID`, allowing each copy of the script to run on a different datum.
 For example.

 ``` bash
 #!/bin/bash